 Campamento is the neighbourhood that makes the most practical sense for anyone commuting to Gibraltar.
 It sits directly alongside the northern approach to the border crossing, which means many streets are literally a 5-minute walk from the frontier.

 The character here is quieter and more residential than Centro.
 There are more modern builds from the 2000s and 2010s, more underground parking, wider streets, and a noticeably calmer atmosphere.
-It's where families with Gibraltar connections tend to land because it combines proximity to work with the kind of neighbourhood where kids can play outside.
+It is where families with Gibraltar connections tend to land because it combines proximity to work with the kind of neighbourhood where children can play outside.

 Campamento is where treaty effects will hit hardest.
-It's already the most sought-after area among Gibraltar workers who have chosen La Linea, and open-border access will increase that demand further.
-Rents are currently €550 to €650 for a one-bed, €750 to €900 for a two-bed.
-Expect these to move upward as July approaches.
+It is already the most sought-after area among Gibraltar workers who have chosen La Linea as their base, and open-border access from 15 July 2026 will sharpen that demand further.
+Public listings suggest rents currently run €550 to €650 for a one-bed and €750 to €900 for a two-bed.
+Expect upward pressure as the treaty date approaches.

-The trade-off is that Campamento has less of a traditional street life than Centro or La Atunara.
+The trade-off is that Campamento has less traditional street life than Centro or La Atunara.
 You drive to shops more.
 The neighbourhood is functional rather than atmospheric.
-For some people that's exactly what they want.
+For some people, that is exactly what they want.

 Santa Margarita: The Young Professional's Barrio

 Santa Margarita has a specific identity in La Linea.
-It's where young people who can't quite afford Centro, or don't want the noise, tend to end up.
+It is where young people who cannot quite afford Centro, or do not want the noise, tend to end up.
 Students, young professionals, people who moved to La Linea from elsewhere in Spain, people who moved back from Gibraltar when rents got too much.
-It has a community feel that the other barrios don't quite replicate.
+It has a community feel that the other barrios do not quite replicate.

 The architecture is a mix.
 Some older blocks, some renovation projects that are slowly improving the visual quality of the area.
-It's not polished, but it's not rough either.
-It's a working neighbourhood that's been quietly gentrifying for a few years.
+It is not polished, but it is not rough either.
+It is a working neighbourhood that has been quietly improving for a few years.

 Rents in Santa Margarita are currently the most accessible of the central areas.
-A one-bed runs €500 to €600 per month.
-Two-beds sit at €700 to €850.
+Public listings suggest one-beds run €500 to €600 per month and two-beds sit at €700 to €850.
 The gap with Centro is meaningful over the course of a year.

 La Atunara: The Fishing Quarter

 La Atunara is old La Linea.
 It sits at the southeastern corner of the city, near the fishing port, and it has the kind of character that no amount of development can replicate.
 The streets are narrower.
 The buildings are older.
 The population is more rooted.
-Generations of fishing families have lived in the same streets, and that history is visible.
+Generations of fishing families have lived in the same streets, and that history is visible on every corner.

-Slow gentrification is underway.
-Property investors and renovation projects have been creeping in, attracted by low prices and character.
+Slow change is underway.
+Property investors and renovation projects have been creeping in, attracted by low prices and genuine character.
 The demographic is shifting gradually.
-The area is not going to transform overnight, but the trajectory is upward.
+La Atunara is not going to transform overnight, but the trajectory is upward.

 Palmones and the Outer Areas: Space for Money

 Palmones and the Los Barrios area are a different conversation from the barrios above.
 They sit further from La Linea's city centre, closer to the industrial corridor that runs along the bay.
-There's a chemical plant nearby.
 The aesthetic is not charming.

 What you get in exchange is significantly more space per euro.
-Three-bedroom flats that would cost €900 to €1,200 per month in Centro can sometimes be found for €650 to €800 here.
-For families who need space and have their own car, and don't need to commute to Gibraltar daily, it can make practical sense.
+Three-bedroom flats that would cost €900 to €1,200 per month in Centro can sometimes be found for €650 to €800 here, based on current area listings.
+For families who need space, have their own car, and do not need to commute to Gibraltar daily, it can make practical sense.

 This is a car-dependent area.
-Public transport connects to the city centre but the frequency isn't great.
-The industrial proximity means it's not a choice driven by quality of life so much as practicality and budget.
-But for the right person, it's the biggest apartment for the lowest price in the area.
+Public transport connects to the city centre but frequency is not high.
+The industrial proximity means it is not a choice driven by quality of life so much as practicality and budget.
+But for the right person, it is the biggest apartment for the lowest price in the area.

 Neighbourhood Comparison at a Glance